Let's plan!

 Tickets: pre-book abbey entry; slots can sell out on great-tide weekends and summer dates.

-Footwear: for bay walks bring shorts, quick-dry layers, a light windbreaker; you may wade ankle-to-knee.
+Footwear: for bay walks bring shorts, quick-dry layers and a light windbreaker; you may wade ankle-to-knee.

 Dinner ideas: lamb pré-salé, oysters, buckwheat galettes.
 We secure sunset tables and manage shuttle timing.